Maryland Paralegal Career Guide

 - Legal Research in the District of Columbia, Maryland, and Virginia – This text gives helpful process overviews and practice tips for performing legal research in the tri-state area.
 Written by Leah F. Chanin and Sarah K. Wiant, leaders in the field of paralegal education, this book also includes overviews of primary and secondary sources of law and how to use and cite these sources.

 - Fader’s Maryland Family Law – Now in its fifth edition, this text from LexisNexis provides authoritative coverage of matrimonial law in Maryland as well as other issues in family law and the state family court process.
-The text also provides analysis of legal precedents leading to current laws, policy considerations, and issues in the implementation of the law.
+The text also provides an analysis of legal precedents leading to current laws, policy considerations, and issues in the implementation of the law.

 - Davenport’s Maryland Wills and Estate Planning Legal Forms – Updated annually, this book is an essential desk reference for paralegals working in family law and probate.
 The text gives broad coverage of Maryland wills and estate law and includes a wide range of ready-to-use legal forms with completed examples for quick reference.